yaotian/zhengyaotian.com/site/markdown/Web/Javascript_for_topology.md

 D3.js is a JavaScript library for manipulating documents based on data.
 D3 helps you bring data to life using HTML, SVG and CSS.

+It has rich function.

+Comparing with jsPlum, it is more active than jsPlum.